kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

-# Extending the blocksdiagram DSL with Compsition
+# Extending the blocksdiagram DSL with Composition

 **Authors**: